Ex-Texas cop charged for shooting teen eating hamburger

-SAN ANTONIO (AP) — A now-former San Antonio police officer was charged Tuesday with two counts of aggravated assault by a peace officer for shooting and gravely wounding a teen who was eating a hamburger in his car in a McDonald’s parking lot.
+SAN ANTONIO (AP) — A now-former San Antonio police officer was charged Tuesday with two counts of aggravated assault by a peace officer for shooting and gravely wounding a teen eating a hamburger in his car in a McDonald’s parking lot.
+The teen had begun driving away when the officer opened fire.

 Cantu is still unconscious and on life support, his family said Tuesday.

-Note: This story was first published on October 11, 2022.
-It was updated on October 12, 2022, to correct the age of former San Antonio police officer James Brennand.
-He is 27, not 25.